Marked boundary rigidity for surfaces of Anosov type: Introduction

 A consequence of Theorem \ref{theorem:transfer}, which may be of independent interest, is that the Burns-Katok conjecture \cite{Burns-Katok-85} of marked length spectrum rigidity (for Anosov metrics) implies Michel's conjecture \cite{Michel-81} of boundary rigidity of simple manifolds:

 \begin{corollary} In dimension $n \geq 2$, marked length spectrum rigidity of Anosov $n$-manifolds implies boundary rigidity of simple $n$-manifolds. \end{corollary}

-The previous corollary follows from Theorem \ref{theorem:main} and the fact that simple manifolds are extendable by \cite{Chen-Erchenko-Gogolev-20}.
-Indeed, when $\Sigma$ is diffeomorphic to a ball, a metric $g$ on $\Sigma$ is simple if and only if it is of Anosov type; similarly to Proposition \ref{proposition:extendability}, \cite{Chen-Erchenko-Gogolev-20} allows to show that two simple metrics on $\Sigma$ with same boundary distance functions are consistently extendable and this is sufficient to conclude. \\
+The previous corollary follows from Theorem \ref{theorem:transfer} and the fact that simple manifolds are extendable by \cite{Chen-Erchenko-Gogolev-20}.
+Indeed, when $\Sigma$ is diffeomorphic to a ball, a metric $g$ on $\Sigma$ is simple if and only if it is of Anosov type; similarly to Proposition \ref{proposition:extendability}, \cite{Chen-Erchenko-Gogolev-20} allows to show that two simple metrics on $\Sigma$ with same boundary distance functions are consistently extendable and this is sufficient to conclude.

+Moreover, in the same way, the combination of Theorem \ref{theorem:transfer}, \cite[Theorem 1 and Corollary 1.1]{Guillarmou-Lefeuvre-19} and \cite{Chen-Erchenko-Gogolev-20} partially recovers local marked boundary rigidity for manifolds of Anosov type with non-positive curvature proved by the second author \cite[Theorem 1.1 and Corollary 1.1]{Lefeuvre-19-2}.
+We note that in \cite{Chen-Erchenko-Gogolev-20} the extensions are constructed only under the additional assumption that the boundary components of the manifold are diffeomorphic to a sphere or to $S^1 \times S^{n-1}$; in a forthcoming paper \cite{GuedesBonthonneau-23}, Guedes Bonthonneau is able to remove this restriction on the topology of the boundary components when $n=3$, thus showing that any $3$-manifold with boundary and of Anosov type is extendable in the sense of Definition \ref{definition:extendable}. \\

 \textbf{Acknowledgement:} The authors wish to thank the CIRM, where part of this article was written, for support and hospitality.
-AE was supported by the Simons Foundation (Grant Number 814268 via the Mathematical Sciences Research Institute, MSRI) and was partially supported by NSF grant DMS-1900411.
+The authors also thank C. Guillarmou, G. Paternain, A. Wilkinson for valuable comments on an earlier version of this manuscript.
+AE was supported by the Simons Foundation (Grant Number 814268 via the Mathematical Sciences Research Institute, MSRI) and NSF grant DMS-1900411.